-\rs{}{The following initial and boundary conditions are used to form a magnetic flux tube and excite instabilities by dynamic twisting.} The magnetic field is prescribed as initially straight and uniform,
+The following initial and boundary conditions are used to form a magnetic flux tube and excite instabilities by dynamic twisting.
+The magnetic field is prescribed as initially straight and uniform,

-in a cube of \rs{dimension}{size} $[-2,2]^3$, with further test simulations run using an elongated domain of size $4\times4\times20$. \rs{The}{Initially, the} velocity is set everywhere to $\vec{u} = \vec{0}$, the density to $\rho = 1$, \rs{}{and} the internal energy to $\varepsilon = 8.67\times 10^{-4}$.
+in a cube of size $[-2,2]^3$, with further test simulations run using an elongated domain of size $4\times4\times20$.
+Initially, the velocity is set everywhere to $\vec{u} = \vec{0}$, the density to $\rho = 1$, and the internal energy to $\varepsilon = 8.67\times 10^{-4}$.
 This corresponds to a typical coronal temperature of $10^6$ K and a plasma beta of $1.11 \times 10^{-4}$.
-At the boundaries, the magnetic field, \rs{}{velocity,} density, and energy are fixed to their initial values \rs{}{and their derivatives normal to the boundaries are set to zero} \rs{and the velocity to zero}{} except \rs{the boundaries}{where twisting velocity ``driver''}, described below, is prescribed. \rs{The spatial derivatives of these variables are also set to zero at the boundaries.}{} \rs{The resolution is $512$ grid points per dimension, comparable to the highest resolution kink instability studies of~\cite{hoodCoronalHeatingMagnetic2009} or medium resolution studies of~\cite{barefordShockHeatingNumerical2015}.}{}
+At the boundaries, the magnetic field, velocity, density, and energy are fixed to their initial values and their derivatives normal to the boundaries are set to zero except where twisting velocity ``driver'', described below, is prescribed.

 The flux rope is formed by prescribing a slowly accelerating, rotating flow at the upper $z$-boundary as

 where $u_r(r)$ describes the radial profile of the twisting motion in terms of the radius $r^2 = x^2 + y^2$,